dcppc/2018-september-workshop/docs/reimbursements.md

 ### Catering
 _Note: this section is for organizations helping with catering events_
-- Please save all itemized receipts.
-- Include a list of participants.
+- Please save all itemized receipts and include a list of participants.
 - We cannot reimburse alcohol.
-- The grand total for meal reimbursement (including catered food and food purchased by attendees) should not exceed $62 per person per day.
-- We recommend $14 per person for the combined coffee breaks and $15 per person for lunch
+- Daily meal allowances for catered meals are: breakfast $27, lunch $47, dinner $81, refreshments $19.
 - Contact <dcppc.inbox@gmail.com> with questions about payment.

 ### Special requests